for-giobbe/gene-transcriptional-profiles-in-automictic-taxa/README.md

-**code repo for the manuscript _Gene transcriptional profiles in gonads of Bacillus taxa (Phasmida) with different cytological mechanisms of automictic parthenogenesis._**
+**code repo for the manuscript:**

+_Gene transcriptional profiles in gonads of Bacillus taxa (Phasmida) with different cytological mechanisms of automictic parthenogenesis._**

 ---